 Body language.
 Psychologists say fidgeting and avoiding eye contact aren’t good indicators of dishonesty because — more often than not — they indicate a candidate’s nervousness in an interview setting.
 Better signs of deceit may be touching the face, touching the hands, crossing the arms and leaning away from the interviewer.
 While these gestures shouldn’t automatically eliminate a candidate, they might prompt closer consideration.

 Reference checks.
 Yes, this is still a must-do.
 Interviews reveal a lot — but they may leave some stones unturned.
 Reference checks give you other perspectives.
 Take the time to speak to their references personally.
 And don’t forget to verify educational background, too, by calling the schools where the candidate allegedly graduated.

 Skills testing.
 In-person assessments are a great way to determine if a candidate is lying on their resume.
 You could start with tests for typing speed and MS Office skills.
 Since administrative professionals need excellent written communication abilities, evaluate them on spelling, grammar and word choice.
 There are other exams for determining a candidate’s personality and potential workplace fit.
-Testing is legally a very complex area, so, if you’re not sure, consult with an attorney before implementing any kind of hiring test.
+Testing is legally a very complex area, so, if you’re not sure, consult with a lawyer before implementing any kind of hiring test.

 Go deeper if necessary

 What if you like the top candidate but suspect some half-truths?
 Here are some potential next steps: